-If an employee at the College who is seeking a promotion is passed over, he/she will, upon request, receive within ten (10) working days a written notification of the reasons why he/she did not receive the position.
+If an employee at the College who is seeking a promotion is passed over, they will, upon request, receive within ten (10) working days a written notification of the reasons why they did not receive the position.

 This section shall not supersede the management right to hire applicants from outside the College whose qualifications are demonstrably superior to all applicants from within the College or when such hiring is directly related to implementing the College's Affirmative Action Plan.

 Employees who have been promoted or voluntarily transferred shall be required to serve a sixty (60) work day trial service period.
 The employee will receive the pay rate for the position during the trial service period.
-In the event the requirements for the new position are not met, or the supervisor or the employee feel a personality conflict may exist, the employee may be or may request to be returned to his/her original position, or the next available similar position and/or classification and pay.
-The employee will continue to serve in the new position and will receive the pay rate for that position until he/she is returned to the original or similar position.
+In the event the requirements for the new position are not met, or the supervisor or the employee feel a personality conflict may exist, the employee may be or may request to be returned to their original position, or the next available similar position and/or classification and pay.
+The employee will continue to serve in the new position and will receive the pay rate for that position until they’re returned to the original or similar position.

 All employees shall be notified of hours and work assignments as soon as decisions have been made by the College.
 Every effort will be made to notify employees as early as possible.